git-ogawa/setup_kube_cluster/docs/setup_cluster.md

 ip-172-31-15-107.ap-northeast-1.compute.internal   Ready    control-plane   2m25s   v1.24.3
 ```

-## Add worker nodes to cluster (optional)
+## Add worker nodes

-Run the following command to create kubernetes cluster on controller.
+Run `setup.yml` with tag `add_worker` to add instances to the cluster as worker nodes.
+The worker nodes must be defined in the `inventory` in advance.
 ```
-$ ansible-playbook add_worker.yml
+$ ansible-playbook setup.yml -t add_worker
 ```

-After the playbook successfully finished, check that the worker node is added as node on control-plane node.
+After the playbook successfully finished, check that the instances are added as worker nodes.
 ```
 [rocky@ip-172-31-15-107 ~]$ kubectl get node
 NAME                                               STATUS   ROLES           AGE     VERSION